Physician Assistant B.S./M.S.

 11. Students must have current evidence of all required vaccinations/immunizations and annual history and physical examinations in compliance with CDC recommendations for health care professionals.

-12. Students are required to obtain permission from the department faculty prior to registering for clinical rotations.
+12. Students are required to pass the Clinical Rotation Readiness Assessment prior to registering for clinical rotations

 13. Students who do not meet minimum criteria in any clinical rotation course, or who voluntarily withdraw from the clinical rotation, must receive formal approval from the departmental Student Progress Committee to repeat that course or to continue with subsequent rotations.